AntonFagerberg/rackla/README.md

 ### Starting the application
 The application will be started automatically when running `iex -S mix`.
 You can also start it by running `mix server`.
 By default, it will start on port 4000, but you can change the port either from the file `config/config.exs` or by creating an environment variable named PORT.

-You can also create an escript with `mix escript.build` and then run the file `rackla`.

 ### Deploy to Heroku
 The [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir) works out of the box for Rackla when doing a full installation.